Lorentzian area measures and the Christoffel problem

-\begin{remark}[\textbf{Graftings}] {\rm Let $\H^2/\Gamma_0$ be a compact hyperbolic surface, and let $\sigma$ be a simple closed geodesic on it.
+\begin{remark}[\textbf{Graftings}] {\rm Let $\H^2/\Gamma$ be a compact hyperbolic surface, and let $\sigma$ be a simple closed geodesic on it.
 Assign a positive weight $a$ to $\sigma$.
 It lifts on $\H^2$ to an infinite number of disjoint geodesics, with the same weight $a$.
 From the construction mentioned above \cite{Mes07,Bon05}, one can construct a domain $\Omega_{\tau}$.
 Let $\tilde{S}_1$ be the level surface for the cosmological time of $\Omega_{\tau}$.
-We get a compact surface $\tilde{S}_1/\Gamma_{\tau}$, and this way to go from $\H^2/\Gamma_0$ to $\tilde{S}_1/\Gamma_{\tau}$ is a geometric realization of a \emph{grafting} of $\H^2/\Gamma_0$ along $\sigma$.
+We get a compact surface $\tilde{S}_1/\Gamma_{\tau}$, and this way to go from $\H^2/\Gamma$ to $\tilde{S}_1/\Gamma_{\tau}$ is a geometric realization of a \emph{grafting} of $\H^2/\Gamma$ along $\sigma$.
 Grafting are more generally defined along a measured geodesic lamination on a hyperbolic surface.
 The same procedure applied to a $\tau$-F-convex polyhedron is the geometric realization of a grafting, not along disjoint geodesic but along a cellulation of the hyperbolic surface.
 See Figure~\ref{fig: not pol 1}. } \end{remark}

 \begin{remark}[\textbf{Fuchsian condition}]{\rm The polyhedral case is absent from Theorem~\ref{thm: base general} because the polyhedral surface given by Theorem~\ref{thm:pol} should not be Fuchsian in general.
 Are there conditions on the measure to be the first area measure of a convex Fuchsian polyhedron?
 Can these conditions be stated in term of grafting in $d=2$? } \end{remark}